Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 Another limitation is the possibility of multiple hits on a name when conducting a search.
 For example, if someone has a fairly common name for that particular region of the country, multiple records could be found based on the name alone.
 Without additional identifiers, it would make it difficult to determine which record goes with the intended subject.

-On top of that, level 1 background checks typically do not include education verification which means that a person’s education listed on an application or resume may not be completely accurate.
-Without education verification, it is impossible to confirm if someone completed a diploma or degree program, and therefore, they may not be fit for the position at hand.
+Moreover, level 1 background screenings typically do not include education verification, which means that a person’s educational credentials listed on an application or resume may not be fully validated.
+Without this verification, confirming whether someone has completed a diploma or degree program becomes impossible, potentially impacting their suitability for the position in question.

 Since only Florida has outlined by law what a level 1 check covers, the variations in other states can also be a limitation to this type of screening.
 Outside Florida, there are no true standards for what should and should not be included in a level 1 check.